digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 Keys can either be generated in the node and stored in the node's primary storage or generated and stored by an external key management system (KMS).
-We currently support a version of Canton that can use AWS KMS to either:
+We currently support a version of Canton that can use a KMS to either:
 (a) :ref:`protect Canton's private keys at rest <kms_envelope_architecture>` or (b) :ref:`generate and store the private keys itself <kms_external_architecture>`.
 This version is available only as part of Daml Enterprise.